 Service A

-Service A only needs to specifiy the environment it sits within and some basic information about the deployment; name, image and container port, everything else is already defined in the base service chart that we’re using (as defined in the Helmsman dev.yaml state file).
+Service A only needs to specify the environment it sits within and some basic information about the deployment; name, image and container port, everything else is already defined in the base service chart that we’re using (as defined in the Helmsman dev.yaml state file).

 metadata: